r4victor/tenthousandmeters/content/blog/python_bts_11.md

 del module
 ```

-When Python sees that a module doesn't have the specified attribute, it considers the attribute to be a submodule and tries to import it.
-Suppose that in our example the module defines `func` and `Class` but not `submodule`, then Python will try to import a module named `"module.submodule"`.
+When Python sees that a module doesn't have a specified attribute, it considers the attribute to be a submodule and tries to import it.
+If, in our example, the module defines `func` and `Class` but not `submodule`, then Python will try to import `"module.submodule"`.

 ## Relative imports

-Up until now, we've been telling Python what modules to import by specifying absolute module names.
+Up until now we've been telling Python what modules to import by specifying absolute module names.
 The `from <> import <>` statement allows us to specify relative module names.
 Here are a few examples:

 ```python
 from . import a